Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 Because of this, many businesses look to staffing agencies to do the legwork.
 These agencies find candidates for companies, matching them with the roles and environments they’re best suited for — simplifying the process for both employers and job seekers.
+In this guide, learn exactly what staffing agencies do, how they work and how to find one.

 What do staffing agencies do?

-Staffing agencies, also known as recruitment agencies or temp agencies, match companies that have short-term staffing needs with candidates who are looking to work for short periods or want to try out a new job.
-They usually specialize in a particular industry or type of work, but they tend to work similarly, regardless of the type of position or industry.
+Staffing agencies, also known as recruitment agencies or temp agencies, match companies that have short-term staffing needs with candidates who are looking to work for short periods or want to try a new job.
+They usually specialize in a particular industry or type of work, but they tend to work similarly regardless of the type of position or industry.

 “Temp” positions can range from one day to one year, which is the standard limitation for what the Department of Labor defines as a temporary employee.